sipart/sipart.github.io/_posts/2017-05-07-first-post.md

 ## Intent or Intuitive networking
-this is after you have defined business processes, automated, orchestrated and implemented continuous integration on the network!

 * Data Centre related - watch "Apstra Operating System (AOS): Vendor-Agnostic, Intent-Driven Network Automation" on [YouTube](https://youtu.be/kyNxXcX0m-0)